Krishna317/IBMQuantumChallenge2024/README.md

-# IBM Quantum Challenge 2024 Repository
+# IBM Quantum Challenge 2024

 Welcome to the IBM Quantum Challenge 2024 repository!
 Here, you will find my solutions to the challenge.